TheF1rstPancake/Kvasir/docs/usecases.rst

 .. figure:: images/KvasirPayerLookup.png
     :align: center

-    You can also look payer's up independently of doing a merchant lookup.
-This will display all of the payer's payments to different merchants on your platform.
+    Doing a payer lookup will display all of the given payer's transactions on your platform.

 With that list of checkouts, you need to identify which one the payer wants to refund.
 You can use the time of the checkout to help narrow it down.
 Once you know which checkout it is, click on the radio button for that row.